Service Dog Certification Preparation

 Our graduates get certified independently by the B.C. government via the JIBC Public Access Test in accordance with the BC Guide Dog and Service Dog Act.

-Trained Professionals Know The Secrets To Success
+We Know The Secrets To Success

 We are formally educated and have learned directly from highly respected trainers in the service dog field, including Bonnie Bergin - the founder of Canine Companions for Independence and pioneer of wheelchair assistance dogs - Suzanne Clothier - consultant to guide dog schools and author of Bones Would Rain From The Sky - and Jennifer Arnold - Executive Director of Canine Assistants in Atlanta and author of Through A Dog's Eyes and Love Is All You Need.